Can a Periodontist Place Your Dental Implants?

 - Do not shift or make noise when eating or speaking

 How long does a dental implant take to place?

 Our periodontists will take digital images of the jaw to plan the ideal location for implant placement.
 For some patients, tooth extraction and dental implant placement may be performed within the same visit.
 After the implant has been surgically placed in the jaw, it will be given anywhere from 6 – 9 months to fuse with the bone.
 In some cases, a temporary restoration may be attached to the implants the same day as surgery to maintain oral function and appearance.
 When this bonding process (known as osseointegration) is complete, the implants can be restored with a custom implant crown, bridge, or denture by a general or cosmetic dentist or a prosthodontist.
 The implant specialists at Premier Periodontics work closely with referring dentists to seamlessly complete the tooth replacement process with dental implants.

 Expert implant care from experienced periodontists

 Choosing a periodontist for your implant procedure can offer the best possible outcome for your missing tooth replacement and overall smile.
-The implant specialists at Premier Periodontics are a trusted source of implant surgery among patients and referring dentists throughout Bellevue, Everett, Kent, Kirkland, Mercer Island, Olympia, and Redmond, WA.
+The implant specialists at Premier Periodontics are a trusted source of implant surgery among patients and referring dentists throughout Bellevue, Everett, Kirkland, Mercer Island, Olympia, and Redmond, WA.
 If you're interested in replacing a damaged or missing tooth with a dental implant, we invite you to schedule a consultation with one of our implant surgery experts.